rbchan/applied-popdy/quarto-notes.md

   * Or `pandoc input.html --pdf-engine=weasyprint -o output.pdf`
   * The above isn't great.
 Better to create HTML, then enter print mode with `e` command in Chrome.
 Then print with 4 slides/page

-- To render from command line:
+## To render from command line:
   * `quarto render doc.qmd --to revealjs`
   * Or if you want just a compressed version
     + `quarto render doc.qmd --to html`
     + `quarto render doc.qmd --to html --toc`
+  * To render the entire website, go to gh-pages branch, then:
+    + `quarto render`